One week before your hair transplant you should adjust your diet and lifestyle to ensure that you are best prepared for

 FUT PATIENTS SHOULD BEGIN SCALP MASSAGE IN THE MONTHS PRIOR TO THEIR HAIR TRANSPLANT AND RAMP IT UP THIS WEEK

 On the day of your procedure you will want to dress comfortable and appropriately.
 Tracksuit bottoms are ideal.
 Wear a top that has buttons or a zip at the front so that you can get dressed after your procedure without dislodging the new grafts.

 Turn up with clean hair and do not use any product on the day of your procedure.
 We like to see what you’ve got available, so leave any shaving up to us

 Have Breakfast!
 It’s important that you have something to eat before your hair transplant procedure son have a full English.
 NO COFFEE!

-For FUE you will usually be lying face down for first few hours whilst the donor hair is harvested from the back of your head so bring along your tunes or you will be forced to listen to our music.
+For FUE you will usually be lying face down for the first few hours whilst the donor hair is harvested from the back of your head, so bring along your tunes, or you will be forced to listen to our music.
 We usually stop for lunch, and then you’ll be able to sit up and watch TV for a couple of hours while the team are implanting the prepared and counted grafts into the recipient area.

 We will definitely be shaving the area between the ears in order to extract the grafts and the shorter your hair overall, the easier it will be to merge the new grafts with the existing follicles.